Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection

-Note that a simultaneous evaluation of Eq.~\ref{eqn:barTco} and Eq.~\ref{eqn:bardeltacolinear} would lead to a subtraction of two comparable numbers when $2B/A$ is small, which can result in predictions of differing signs and arbitrarily small magnitudes when including uncertainties from assumptions in the model, so we cannot make accurate predictions of $\bar\delta_{co}$ without more experimental input.
+Note that a simultaneous evaluation of Eq.~\ref{eqn:barTco} and Eq.~\ref{eqn:bardeltacolinear} would lead to a subtraction of two comparable numbers when $2\mbox{Nu}\kappa/A\kappa_t$ is small, which can result in predictions of differing signs and arbitrarily small magnitudes when including uncertainties from assumptions in the model, so we cannot make accurate predictions of $\bar\delta_{co}$.
 Instead, we will use the measured relationships between $\Delta \bar T_{0,co}$ and $\bar\delta_{co}$ to text for self-consistency of Eqs.~\ref{eqn:barTco} and \ref{eqn:bardeltacolinear}.